Skip to content

 Using External Ansible Modules

-So I created the playbooks within the directory and tested it out like that.
+At first I created the playbooks within the module repo and tested them from there.

-But now it is ready I just want to keep the relevant stuff in the library and import the module for where I am running the scripts.
+Once the playbooks were ready, I wanted to keep only the relevant module code in the project library and import the module from where I was running the scripts.

 Check that you have access to a module#